 This is required by the International Marriage Broker Regulation Act (IMBRA) and is meant to protect both you and the foreign fiancé—meaning that USCIS wants to make sure your relationship is legitimate and free from abuse.
 It sees multiple I-129F filings as a red flag; a pattern possibly indicating attempted sham marriages.

 The actual filing of the waiver is simple.
-You must select the correct box on Page 9 in Part 3, Sections 5.a-5.d of Form I-129F.
+You must select the correct box on Page 9 in Part 3, Sections 5.a-5.d of Form I-129F (07/30/20 version).
 Which box you select will dictate what you need to provide for the waiver.

 If you canceled the petition before the K-1 visa was approved, then you can explain why, and submit evidence of your cancellation.
 If your prior fiancé actually came to the U.S., then it is important to explain where that person is now and why you didn't get married.
 If you filed any complaints against your previous fiancé, provide copies of those to USCIS.

-If you have any violent criminal history, check box 5.b. for a “extraordinary circumstances waiver.”
-You must prove to the government that there are extraordinary circumstances in your fiancé visa case.
-This is difficult but not impossible.
+If you have any violent criminal history, check box 5.b. for an "Extraordinary Circumstances Waiver."
 You will need to submit evidence of the prior crime, evidence of rehabilitation, letters from community members, and other evidence that shows you deserve a waiver.
 If the violent crime was drug or alcohol-related you should submit evidence of completing a rehabilitation program.
 Submit evidence of the prior application, a detailed statement, and any evidence showing why the previous relationship failed.

-There is a third type of waiver, which is intended for victims of domestic violence.
-If you have a criminal history, including a violent crime, but it is related to a situation where you were being battered or abused, check box 5.c. for a “mandatory waiver.”
-USCIS must grant the waiver as long as you meet the conditions.
+There is a third type of waiver ("Mandatory Waiver"), which is intended for victims of domestic violence.
+If you have a criminal history, including a violent crime, but it is related to a situation where you were being battered or abused, check box 5.c.
+USCIS must grant this waiver as long as you meet the conditions.
 You must have been a victim of battering or extreme cruelty, and show that either: (1) the order you violated was intended to protect you, (2) it was self-defense, or (3) the crime did not cause a serious injury.
 Support the waiver by providing records of the crime and evidence, including a detailed personal statement, about the abuse.
 Letters from a psychologist, counselor, or police officer are particularly valuable for a mandatory waiver.

 Applicants in this situation often receive requests for evidence from USCIS, asking them to provide a statement about the prior marriage or fiancé visa when they are petitioning for a new fiancé.